apache/whimsy/DOCKER.md

 This is experimental at this point.

+Do *NOT* proceed unless you are comfortable with the notion of containers, images, Dockerfiles, Volumes, Port Forwarding, and likely Docker Compose.

-These steps will enable you to run a full Whimsy system inside a container on your development machine.
+If, however, this describes you, it is hoped that these steps will enable you to run a full Whimsy system inside a container on your development machine.
 You can edit files inside your favorite IDE on your host machine.

 Prerequisites
 -------------